in ,

 Your vehicle has a complex system of different inter-working parts.
 The tires are the contact point between the road and the other components.
 When tires get damaged, they affect the other interconnected parts.

-Well-balanced and aligned car tires extend the car life, keeping it working perfectly and on the road.
-However, many car owners neglect to regularly align and balance their car tires.
+Well-balanced and aligned car tires extend the car’s life, keeping it working perfectly on the road.
+However, many car owners neglect to regularly align and balance their tires.

-Toe: Toe alignments involve the extent to which your car tires turn outwards or inward when you view them from above.
+Toe: Toe alignments involve the extent to which your car tires turn outward or inward when you view them from above.

-Caster: The caster angle helps in balancing your car steering, cornering, and stability.
-If your car has a positive caster, your steering axis tilts towards the direction of the driver.
+Caster: The caster angle helps in balancing your car’s steering, cornering, and stability.
+If your car has a positive caster, your steering axis tilts toward the direction of the driver.
 On the other hand, a negative caster will make the steering axis tilts towards the vehicle front.

 Your wheels can be misaligned due to sudden impact to your car.
 This can happen when you hit utility holes and potholes.
 Misalignment affects your car’s fuel efficiency and safety.